-Cisco Umbrella's Security Categories are categories of security defence that Umbrella provides.
-We've categorized security threats to give you more control over exactly what you'd like to enable and report.
+Cisco Umbrella's Security Categories are categories of security threat defense.
+We've categorized security threats to give you more control over exactly how you'd like to protect identities.

 These categories are used in creating policies and in viewing reports for when things are blocked, or even when they are not.
 If a domain matches a security category but is not set to be blocked by a security setting in your policy, this is still reported as an allowed visit to a destination that matches one of the security categories.
 All of these security categories are important in understanding our other Umbrella reports, starting with the Security Overview Report.

 - Navigate to Policies > Management > All Policies and click through the wizard until you reach the Security Settings page.

 By default, three security categories are enabled, Malware, Command Control Callbacks, and Phishing.
 In general, we suggest that you find the right combination for your organization's policies—some identities may require a more strict security posture than others.
 However, there are some categories we recommend enabling for most or all identities unless you are simply testing to see what Umbrella would have blocked.

 This does not mean you shouldn't use these categories in your policy, just that you should monitor your reports to see if these categories make sense to apply to your identities.

 - Malware—Block requests to access servers hosting malware and compromised websites through any application, protocol, or port.
 Recommended to be ON.

 - Newly Seen Domains—Detect domains that have been seen being queried for the first time very recently.
 For more important information on this category, read here.
 Off by default.